The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 And Trump faces glaring vulnerabilities, including state and federal investigations into his efforts to void the 2020 election and the possibility that he could find himself in the unprecedented position of facing trial while simultaneously mounting a campaign.

-But even critics acknowledge that the outside events that many relied on to shake Trump’s position, namely his criminal indictments in New York and Florida, did him no harm.
+But even critics acknowledge that the outside events that many relied on to undermine Trump’s position — namely his criminal indictments in New York and Florida — did not hurt him.
 In fact, the accusations led some voters who were considering an alternative to return to Trump’s camp.

 Meanwhile, anti-Trump Republicans have yet to coalesce around an alternative, as Florida Governor Ron DeSantis has struggled to build momentum, leaving many waiting to see if another viable alternative could emerge from the peloton.
 South Carolina Senator Tim Scott has drawn increasing attention.